-Indian students will require an undergraduate degree with at least an upper second class honours, or a postgraduate master's degree.
-English language ability will ned to be proved and a minimum IELTS score of 7.0 is generally required.
+UK universities are free to admit anyone to a PhD programme, with admission generally conditional on the prospective student having successfully completed an undergraduate degree with at least upper second-class honours, as well as a masters degree.
+English language ability will need to be proved and a minimum IELTS score of 7.0 is generally required.